sambuddhac/MacroEnergy.jl/docs/src/User Guide/assets/hydropower.md

 A hydroelectric reservoir asset is made of:

-- 1 `Storage` component, representing the hydroelectric reservoir.
+- 1 `Electricity` `Storage` component, representing the hydroelectric reservoir.
 - 3 `Edge` components:
     - 1 **incoming** `Electricity` `Edge`, representing the electricity supply.
     - 1 **outgoing** `Electricity` `Edge`, representing the electricity production.